swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/introduction.md

 ## State of the MLOps process

-At the beginning of this part, the following issues remain:
+This part starts from a Jupyter notebook experiment.
+You will address the following issues:

 - [ ] Notebook can be run but is not adequate for production
 - [ ] Codebase and dataset are not versioned